Part I: Berlin, Germany (January – February)

 Part II: Vienna, Austria (March – June)

-Students take two program-specific courses and one or two courses at the University of Vienna.
+Students take two program-specific courses and direct enroll at the University of Vienna.

 Erlebtes Theater (Theater Alive)